jhui/jhui.github.io/_posts/2017-03-16-CNN-Convolutional-neural-network.markdown

 </div>

 #### Stride and padding
 However, we may encounter some problem on the edge.
 For example, on the top left corner, a filter may cover beyond the edge of an image.
-For a filter with patch size 3x3, we may ignore the edge and geneate an output with width and height reduce by 2 pixels.
-Otherwise, we can pack extra 0 or replicate the edge of the origina image.
+For a filter with patch size 3x3, we may ignore the edge and generate an output with width and height reduce by 2 pixels.
+Otherwise, we can pack extra 0 or replicate the edge of the original image.
 All these settings are possible and configurable as "padding" in a CNN.
 <div class="imgcap">
 <img src="/assets/cnn/padding.png" style="border:none;width:50%">
 </div>